 | Yorkshire Building Society | 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower. |

-The conveyancers that we work with handle Seaton Sluice lease extensions and help protect your position.
+The lawyers that we work with handle Seaton Sluice lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
 The conveyancing solicitor we work with provide it.

-Last Winter we were e-mailed by Mr and Mrs. H Carter , who was assigned a lease of a basement apartment in Seaton Sluice in April 2012.
-The dilemma was if we could shed any light on how much (roughly) compensation to the landlord would be to prolong the lease by 90 years.
-Comparable premises in Seaton Sluice with 100 year plus lease were worth £210,600.
-The average amount of ground rent was £45 collected monthly.
-The lease concluded on 21 April 2087.
-Having 62 years outstanding we approximated the premium to the landlord for the lease extension to be between £18,100 and £20,800 not including legals.
+Mr and Mrs. D Campbell purchased a one bedroom flat in Seaton Sluice in March 1996.
+We are asked if we could estimate the premium could be for a ninety year extension to my lease.
+Comparable premises in Seaton Sluice with 100 year plus lease were in the region of £246,800.
+The average amount of ground rent was £60 invoiced annually.
+The lease termination date was on 17 April 2076.
+Having 50 years unexpired we calculated the premium to the landlord for the lease extension to be between £44,700 and £51,600 not including costs.